sukhdeepsharma/gkt/src/content/posts/2021-01-23-my-fair-lady-i-can-do-without-you-with-words-in-kannada-added.md

 ---
 template: blog-post
-title: "My Fair Lady, I can do without you: with words in Kannada added"
+title: My Fair Lady - Empowered Lady!
 slug: /myfairlady
 date: 2021-01-05 14:48
 description: my fair lady
 featuredImage: /assets/myfair-lady.jpg
 ---
+I can do without you! with some words in Kannada added in Latin script in blue.

+George Bernard Shaw was awarded the Nobel Prize in Literature in 1925.
+He wrote the play ‘Pygmalion’ in 1912.
+The film ‘My Fair Lady’ is an adaptation of this play.
+Reluctantly, he agreed to the different ending in the film.
+In the play, the male tyrannical teacher Prof. Henry Higgins is inconsiderate and thoughtless with the extraordinarily hard working flower girl Eliza Doolittle.
+Higgins’ mother is kind and fair to the good girl.
+Eliza Doolittle emerges as an empowered woman.

 What a fool I was, what a dominated fool
 To think that you were the earth and the sky
 What a fool I was